Color is a complex topic in PDF. This article helps to explain how it works.

 Color can be defined in different ways in a PDF.
 This is because the PDF file specification is a very flexible format with lots of uses.
 Different tasks have come up with different ways to talk about colours.
 A way of defining colors is called a Colorspace.

 A printer would usually print using a combination of 4 inks (Cyan, Magenta, Yellow and Key, which is really black) to produce color prints.
-Or they might use a selection of known inks and print them one at a time (Separation colorspaces).
+Or they might use a selection of one of more known inks and print them one at a time (Separation/DeviceN ColorSpaces).
+There are several established definitions of Ink colours such as the Pantone scheme.

 Are you a Developer working with PDF files?